EmilHernvall/hostimg/README.md

 Current Status: Will index the specified directory during startup, and launch a web server on port 1080 which will serve images at /gallery.
-Works quite well, but could use a lot more polish. inotify-support is still missing, and so is daemonization.
+Works quite well, but could use a lot more polish.

+Todo:

+ * Allow users to download a single image, in a lower res or in the original resolution.
+ * Support selecting many images and downloading as a zip bundle.
+ * Login support
+ * Meta data: caption, tags, etc.
+ * Finger print-based duplicate detection